Audi Q3 8U

 + 8 more engine weaknesses + vehicle weaknesses

-Transitional engine between the CEPA and DAZA: first 2.5 TFSI with 367 PS in the RS3 8V pre-facelift, still with a cast-iron block like the CEPA.
+Transitional engine between the CEPA and DAZA: first 2.5 TFSI with 367 PS before the facelift, still with a cast-iron block like the CEPA.
 Technically a bored-out CEPA with a larger turbo and optimised charge air routing — the aluminium DAZA only arrived in 2017 with the facelift.
 Acoustically almost indistinguishable from the CEPA: the same five-cylinder rhythm.
-Without OPF the CZGB sounds unfiltered and raw — many RS3 buyers specifically seek the pre-facelift for its better sound compared to the later DNWA with OPF.
+Without OPF the CZGB sounds unfiltered and raw — many buyers specifically seek the pre-facelift for its better sound compared to the later DNWA with OPF.
 All known five-cylinder weaknesses apply: intake valve carbon build-up, HPFP leaks, water pump housing.

 - !!
 Water pump housing cracks — coolant loss from 60,000 km